 The World Economic Forum has broadened the traditional definition of national competitiveness to emphasize the importance of social, cultural and economic factors, in addition to traditional measures of labour and capital productivity.

-The Global Competitive Index forms the basis of the report.
-It measures national performance according to 114 indicators that influence a nation’s productivity.
+The Global Competitive Index measures national performance according to 114 indicators that influence a nation’s productivity.
 The latest edition covered 140 economies, covering 98.3% of the world’s GDP.

 The report is a key performance indicator for Saudi Arabia’s Vision 2030

-How can the world strengthen growth and equality at the same time?
+Ensure we strengthen growth and equality at the same time.